dspinellis/Kerberos/README.md

-# Kerberos DSL-Configurable Alarm System
+# Kerberos DSL-Configurable Burglar Alarm System

-Kerberos is a highly-flexible alarm system configurable through a domain-specific language and arbitrary C functions.
+Kerberos is a highly-flexible burglar alarm system for the *Raspberry Pi*.
+It is configurable through a domain-specific language and arbitrary C functions.
 It was originally designed and implemented to run under FreeBSD using the *pbio*(4) 8255 parallel peripheral interface basic I/O driver, with an interface such as the Advantech PCL-724 Digital I/O Card.